The Best Aquatic Plants for Goldfish

-This is a selection of plants that goldfish either don’t like or are particularly hardy against the goldfish species.
+This is a selection of plants that are appropriate to keep in goldfish tanks either because goldfish don’t like them or simply because they are hardy enough to stand up to fish.
 Keep in mind that it doesn’t mean that it is impossible for these plants to be eaten by goldfish, it's just not common.

 There are many varieties of the aquatic plant Anubias.
 It is known as a rhizome plant.
 It does not need substrate, and is best tied to a rock or driftwood, hence goldfish don’t uproot it.
 Anubias is a hardy plant, making it ideal to keep with goldfish.
 It requires low light and it can be grown attached to wood, rocks and even décor.
 Anubias can be purchased at nearly any pet shop.

 The Amazon Sword is a popular aquatic plant in the aquarium hobby.
 It must be planted in the substrate, and it also may be potted.
 It is not easy for fish to chew up.
 Amazon Sword is a common choice for most aquariums, and happens to be a well suited plant for goldfish.